Hacuub/IGME-330-Fall-2020/weekly/week-06A-notes.md

 ## IV.
 Getter/Setter ES6 Class example

-- BTW: you can alos use the following technique - getters and setters - with object literals
+- BTW: you can also use the following technique - getters and setters - with object literals

 **setter-getter-tester.html**